LACMIP/emu/docs/_documentation/relationships.md

 last_modified_at: 2019-11-23
 ---

-Specimens that are physically stuck together but represent different taxa are cataloged separately (for example, when a bivalve and gastropod are preserved on the same rock).
+Specimens that are physically stuck together but represent different taxa are cataloged separately (for example, when a bivalve and gastropod are preserved on the same rock, or when a trace fossil is cataloged on another specimen).
 Their respective catalog records must be associated using the *Relationships* tab in the Catalogue module.

-**Suggested workflow for associating specimen records:**
+## Suggested workflow

-* Open another instance of the Catalogue module.
+* Once you have cataloged all specimens to be associated, open another instance of the Catalogue module.
 {% include figure image_path="/assets/images/catalogue_relationships1.png" alt="screenshot of the Relationships tab in the catalogue module" %}

 * In this new instance, search for the specimen records to be associated.
 Be sure you searched for the correct records. :warning: